How to Become a Pharmacist

 Pharmaceutical Pharmacists

-These pharmacists are involved with the research and development of new medications.
+These pharmacists are involved in the research and development of new medications.

 Steps to Becoming a Pharmacist